SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-13.md

 ### Algorithm for installing any package
 1. Check user is root (or) not ?
-2. If root
-     proceed
-   If not root
-     stop and say run with root user
+2. If root proceed, If not root, stop and say run with root user
 3. Now install mysql
 4. Check wether the package installed properly (or) not ?
-5. If success
-     then good
-   If not success
-     then show what is the error
+5. If success, then good, If not success then show what is the error

 How to know if it is root user (or) not ?
 You just enter "id" in the server terminal with root access sudo -, There you can see root user has id=0 (or) "id -u" then you get root ID, other than zero it is